A precious green oasis by Alison Bailey, from an article for Bucks Free Press

 Such change wasn’t popular with everyone though in 1910.
 A “lively discussion” was reported at a meeting to discuss ‘improvements’ to the village.
 In the opinion of one resident “there was not so much need for improvement of Chesham Bois.
 People who came there from London should conform to the country customs (applause) and put up with country methods and conditions.
 (Applause).
 They could not expect to find the beauties of Chesham Bois in London.
 (Applause).
 He never saw such a namby-pamby lot of people as they has had down there of late.
 (Laughter).
 They were afraid of a little mud because they might get their boots dirty as they went to the station.
 Surely they could get their boots cleaned when they arrived in London”.

 The 1990 Planning (Listed Buildings and Conservation Areas) Act has protected this precious resource for many years whilst allowing the village to evolve and change around it.
-Current planning proposals need to respect how important this is to ensure that future generations enjoy the peace and tranquillity of this “delightful common” for the next 100 years.
+Any new planning proposals would need to respect how important the Chesham Bois Conservation is, to ensure that future generations enjoy the peace and tranquillity of this “delightful common” for the next 100 years.